THE PEOPLE WHO MAKE THE LIVING NEW DEAL RUN

 BRENT MCKEE – Mid-Atlantic Regional Director firstname.lastname@example.org

 Brent was our first research associate and is now Director of Mid-Atlantic Research.
-Brent has a Master of Public Policy degree from the University of Maryland- Baltimore County (2010) and a Master of History Degree from American Public University (2014).
+Brent has an M.A. in Public Policy from the University of Maryland, Baltimore County and an M.A. in History from American Public University.
 He serves on the board of the National New Deal Preservation Association and has created a website and newsletter to help preserve the history of the WPA.
 Prior to catching the New Deal bug, Brent managed a Maryland state program for inmates and served in Americorps.

 TARA MIELNIK – Tennessee <email@example.com>

 Tara is Federal Programs Coordinator for the Metropolitan Nashville Historical Commission.
 She is the author of New Deal, New Landscape: The Civilian Conservation Corps and South Carolina’s State Parks (2011).

 PAMELA PIETROWSKY – Chicago <email@example.com>

-Pamela is an Independent Historic Preservation Consultant based in Chicago.
-She holds a Master of Science in Historic Preservation from the School of the Art Institute of Chicago.
-Pamela’s thesis discussed the evolution of decorative metalwork located inside a sample of commercial lobbies in Chicago’s Loop, 1890 – 1930, including case studies of restored metalwork and lobbies from the time period.
-Pamela was also a member of a ten person team who won the 1st place HABS Peterson Prize for documentation of the On Leong Merchant’s Association Building in the Chinatown neighborhood of Chicago.
+Pamela is an Independent Historic Preservation Consultant based in Chicago and has an M.S. in Historic Preservation from the School of the Art Institute.
+Pamela’s thesis discussed decorative metalwork in commercial lobbies within Chicago’s Loop, 1890 – 1930.
+Pamela was a member of a ten-person team who won the HABS Peterson Prize for documentation of the On Leong Merchant’s Association Building in the Chinatown neighborhood of Chicago.

-SAMUEL REDMAN – Massachusetts & New England firstname.lastname@example.org
+SAMUEL REDMAN – New England Research Director email@example.com

 CHARLES SWANEY – Missouri <email@example.com>

-Charles Swaney is a retired physician specializing in Radiology, living in Columbia, MO.
+Charles is a retired physician specializing in Radiology, living in Columbia, Missouri.
 As he says, “Since images are so important to my work, a love of art is understandable and over my life, I have found so many points of connection with parts of various New Deal programs and am wanting to highlight those to the people of this country and state to keep their memory alive.”

 ERIN TERBEEK – Wisconsin <firstname.lastname@example.org>